OleSkaar/Plunder/Index/Combat.md

 A character or monster can only do one opportunity attack every round.

+## Object interactions
+Characters get one free object interaction every round.
+This can be done in any phase.
+For example: drawing a weapon, opening a door, picking up an item.

 ## Common actions
 ### Dodge
 Until the start of your next turn, any attack roll made against you has disadvantage if you can see the attacker.